Malivil/TTT-Randomat-20/README.md

 - u/zoxzix89 on Reddit for the idea for the "Time Warp" event
 - u/Mad_Hatt3r on Reddit for the idea for the "Don't be so Sensitive" event
 - u/ttimo123456 on Reddit for the idea for the "Prop Hunt" event
+- u/alt----f4 on Reddit for the idea for the "A Glitch has been patched" event
+- u/dinnaehuv1 on Reddit for the idea for the "Double Cross" event